 For more information on the eligibility criteria, roles and responsibilities of Accredited Third Party Providers, see the Native Vegetation Third Party and Credit SEB Kit.

 Native Vegetation Credit Register

-The Native Vegetation Credit Register will be found here during 2018.
+The Native Vegetation Credit Register will be found here soon.

 How to establish SEB Credit or become an Accredited Third Party Provider

 - Engage an NVC Accredited Consultant to undertake an assessment of the proposed SEB area to determine the SEB credit that will be available; and

 - Apply to the Native Vegetation Council to establish the SEB credit; or